SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 Automatic repair is intended to be part of SFe players.
 It is an aid to help SFe players play banks that are otherwise "Structurally Unsound".
 It is not a substitute for repairing the bank using file repair programs.
 File repair programs should always include an option to use manual repair.

 Automatic repair fixes structural defects in SFe and legacy SF2.04 banks seamlessly and transparently.
-It should automatically repair all Structurally Unsound errors listed in section 11.4.1 except for compressed sample errors, 8-bit sample errors and anything that requires user input.
+It should automatically repair all Structurally Unsound errors listed in section 11.4.1 except for compressed sample errors and anything that requires user input.

 It should also repair all non-critical errors listed in section 11.4.2 except for compression errors, `wPreset` value errors, file size limit errors and anything that requires user input.
 The repair of incompatible compression errors is optional and contingent on support for such formats.
 (Updated in 4.0b)